shayaansultan/tp/docs/DeveloperGuide.md

 **Preconditions:** User has the list of employees displayed.

 1. **User identifies the employee to delete using UID:**
     - Command: `delete uid/100`

 2. **ContactSwift processes the deletion:**
     - Validates the UID exists.
     - Deletes the employee from the in-memory database.

 3. **ContactSwift updates the employee directory:**
     - Removes the employee from the list.
     - Sends a confirmation message to the user.

 4. **User verifies the deletion:**
     - Command: `list`
     - ContactSwift displays the updated list without the deleted employee.

+**Extensions:**
+- 2a.
+If the UID does not exist:
+    - ContactSwift sends an error message to the user.

 #### **Use Case: Edit Employee Details**